Quick Questions? Email Us

 Understanding the Aer Lingus Infant Policy

 Under the Aer Lingus Infant Policy, an infant is defined as a child under 2 years old on the date of travel.
-Once your child turns two, they must travel in their own seat and follow standard child fare rules.
+Once your child turns two, they must travel in their own seat under standard child fare rules.

-• Booking a separate seat for your infant
+• Booking a separate seat for the infant

-Each option comes with different costs and benefits.
+Each option comes with different costs, comfort levels, and safety considerations.

 Minimum Age for Infants to Fly

-Aer Lingus generally allows infants to fly from 7 days old.
-This gives newborns a little time to stabilize after birth.
+Aer Lingus generally allows infants to travel from 7 days old.

-Many parents choose lap infant travel, especially for short flights.
+Many parents choose a lap infant travel, especially for short journeys.

 What Is a Lap Infant?